sejungkwak/connect-4/README.md

 - Landscape mode alert display

-  - Error: The landscape alert was displayed in the layer below the game result popup and the __OK__ button was not accessible.
+  - Error: The landscape alert was displayed in the layer below the game result popup.
+When both were visible, the alert’s __OK__ button was not accessible.

     ![Landscape mode alert](documentation/bugs/bug-landscape-alert.png)

-  - Reason: The landscape mode alert is before the game result popup in the DOM.
+  - Reason: The landscape mode alert is drawn before the game result popup in the DOM.
-  - Fix: I added the higher `z-index` value to the landscape mode alert.
+  - Fix: I increased the `z-index` value for the landscape mode alert to ensure the alert’s __OK__ button is always accessible.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/ceefa4fb4e915d9ce71f26b6463ee30457f9f887)

 - Contact form validation